 Do the practical exercises!

 Avoid the temptation to quickly flip through the pages looking for more and more knowledge!
-Use the examples to engage your imagination and the practical exercises to develop the skills.
+Use the examples to engage your imagination and the practical exercises to develop your skills.

 And avoid NLP-indigestion!

-It’s a great and exciting subject – with a virtually unlimited range of applications.
-So there can be a temptation to rush out (or to your keyboard) and buy more and more books.
+It’s a great and exciting subject – with an almost unlimited range of applications.
+So you may be tempted to rush out (or to your keyboard) and buy more and more books.
 Don’t!

 Learning NLP on a course